 Does my state give parents the right to consent for their child to get an abortion?

 Written informed consent from one parent or judicial authorization are required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would most likely become unnecessary if the law banning abortions takes effect.
+This provision is mostly unnecessary in light of the heartbeat ban.
 63 Okl.
 St. § 1-740.3; 63 Okl.
 St. § 1-740.2.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?